FluidTYPO3/documentation/Guides/FormComponent.md

 > how and where you can use it to implement TYPO3 forms (TCA, FlexForms) for your own extensions in easier ways.

 TODO: add guide-type guide

-### The Final Word

-As described in the introduction of this guide you have not encountered any specific information about the actual implementation of Flux Form Components - this information is found in two main places: the online version of the API reference and the cookbook recipes.
-Since the Flux Form Component is used by many other features in the Fluid Powered TYPO3 family you can naturally also learn a lot by studying the documentation for the specific implementations.
-Doing this will teach you a lot about how to _use_ the
-Form Component API (mainly the ViewHelper flavor, but all implementations use the same naming conventions) which is knowledge you benefit greatly from when working on constructing the forms.
-Recipes in the cookbook can help you understand how to _integrate_ your Forms - and last but not least, the full API reference can be used to study all the little details.